A partial-sum deformation for a family of orthogonal polynomials: General setup

 \begin{cor} In the notation

 we have

 \end{cor}

 Note that Lemma \ref{lem:partialinverseJacobi} and Corollary \ref{cor:lem:partialinverseJacobi} only make use of the three-term recurrence relation, so that we can take $t=1$ without loss of generality.
 In case $a_{n-1}c_n>0$ for all $n\geq 1$ we have that $J(1)$ is semisimple, hence the zeros of $p_{N+1}$, which form the spectrum of $J(1)$, do not coincide with zeros of $r_{N+1}(x;1)$; in other words, $p_{N+1}(x)$ and $\sum_{j=0}^N a_j p_{N-j}^{(j+1)}(x)\, p_j(x)$ have no common zeros.
 Therefore, for orthogonal polynomials Lemma \ref{lem:partialinverseJacobi} does not add any information.
 In the case of partial sums of generating functions, we need to switch from $J_N(t)$ to $P_N(t) = J_N(t) + R_N(t)$.
 For this we just need to modify with $R_N(t) B_N(x;t) \boldsymbol{p}_N(x;t)$, which only adds to the last row.
+This results in the following statement, which characterises multiple zeros of the polynomial $q_N(x;t_0)$ when $t_0$~is fixed.